 |Lab L1||M||-||BA113||Mr. David Brown|

-To learn how to create and use data structures in computer programs.
+To learn how to create and use advanced data structures in computer programs.

-To gain an understanding of algorithm design and analysis.
+To gain an understanding of the C programming language.

 A ZyBook is an on-line alternative to a traditional textbook.
 It contains animations, interactive learning questions, and more.

 A subscription is $77 and lasts until .

 Completing the interactive questions in the ZyBook is worth 10% of your course grade.

 You are responsible for storing all your assignment and lab work on your own memory sticks, Laurier network storage, or other media.
 We strongly suggest that you keep at least two copies of your work at all times, for memory sticks can fail, or be lost.